lkilcommons/geospacepy-lite/README.md

 ### SATPLOTTOOLS ###

 Plotting library building on the functionality provided by matplotlib.
-Methods for polar plots with latitude as the radial direction and local time as the azimuthal (so called 'dialplots') and convenience functions for conversion between latitude and longitude/local time and plot coorindates.
+Methods for polar plots with latitude as the radial direction and local time as the azimuthal (so called 'dialplots') and convenience functions for conversion between latitude and longitude/local time and plot coordinates.

 ### Installation Instructions ###